Solicitors represent the largest sectors in legal employment, working with clients advising and negotiating cases.

 - Drafting and reviewing documents and contracts and analysing information

-- Negotiating with clients or others
+- Negotiating on behalf clients

 - Acting on behalf of clients and sometimes representing them in court